 A quorum consists of a simple majority of the voting membership plus one, including at least one member whose primary concern is in a non-scientific area.
 If research involving an FDA-regulated article is involved, a licensed physician must be included in the quorum.
 The IRB Chair, with the assistance of the IRB staff, will confirm that an appropriate quorum is present before calling the meeting to order.
 The IRB Chair will be responsible in ensuring that the IRB meetings remain appropriately convened.
+Quorum is documented in the meeting minutes.

 Votes may only occur when a quorum is present.
 The IRB Chair or his or her designee takes note of arrivals and departures of all members to determine if a quorum is present.
+If a member leaves the room and quorum is lost, votes will not be taken until quorum is restored.
+If required members (e.g., non-scientific members) leave the room and quorum is lost, votes cannot be taken until the quorum is restored, even if half of the members are still present.
 If a quorum is not maintained, the proposal must be tabled or the meeting must be terminated.
 All members present at a convened meeting have full voting rights, except in the case of a conflict of interest.